medic/cht-core/TESTING.md

 The main difference now is that `grunt ci-webdriver` is executed now instead of `ci-e2e`.
 This executes the Webdriver IO tests.

-## Tips to write tests
+## Tips to write automated tests

-Please have a look at the [Automate Test Guide](tests/AUTOMATE_TEST_GUIDE.md) for details about how to write good tests.
+Please read the [style guide for automated tests](tests/AUTOMATE_TEST_GUIDE.md) which provides editorial guidelines for anyone creating new automated test cases for CHT-Core.

 ## Debugging
 Documented here are two ways to run individual tests and have your IDE break on the specific test.